Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/changing-the-text-selection-color-with-css.md

 ## Browser Support

-The browser support for the `::selection` has really improved lately, and it can be used safely.
+The browser support for the `::selection` has improved lately and can be used safely.

 ![CSS selection support](https://caniuse.bitsofco.de/image/css-selection.png)